The ultimate guide to building a pond in Australia

 Here is a video showing how a skimmer works and how i built my own using a simple bucket.

 Again if you can’t be bothered making your own and want to purchase one ready to go.
-For small ponds look into floating or adjustable pond skimmers.
+For small ponds look into floating or adjustable pond skimmers (Amazon link).

 Big pond vs small pond